-Humpback whale saves Brunswick marine biologist from shark
+Video: Brunswick marine biologist believes whale saved her from shark

 “To have something like that happen with cameras in the water, that’s really extraordinary,” he said.

-Pershing said the encounter underscores how much there remains to learn about whales but also highlights the risk in doing the type of research Hauser does.
+Pershing said the encounter underscores how much there remains to learn about whales, but also highlights the risk in doing the type of research Hauser does.

-He said he doesn’t known Hauser personally but her reputation in the field is exemplary.
+He said he doesn’t know Hauser personally, but her reputation in the field is exemplary.

+James Sulikowski, a marine biologist and professor at the University of New England who has studied tiger sharks, admitted that Hauser had “an awesome experience.”
+He’s not convinced, though, that the whale saved her life.

+“The shark could have just been hanging around,” he said.
+“There’s really no way of knowing the whale’s motivation.”

+Hauser acknowledged as much, but she still believes the whale was protecting her.
+For that she’s grateful.

-Hauser returned home a few weeks ago to frigid temperatures and frozen pipes at her Brunswick home.
+A few weeks ago, after returning home to frigid temperatures and frozen pipes at her Brunswick home, she visited with family and mended her bruised body.

-After a brief respite and some time with her grandchildren, she’s headed back to the South Pacific in less than two weeks.
+In less than two weeks, though, she’ll head back to the South Pacific.

 Eric Russell can be contacted at 791-6344 or at: